microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insightsummary.md

 ---
 title: "insightSummary resource type"
-description: "Represents a summary of all usage insights on apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period (daily or monthly)."
+description: "Represents a daily or monthly summary of all usage insights on apps registered in your tenant that is configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"